IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 The "Installing CPL on Mac" section above provides a setup script for Ubuntu.
 Give it a shot.

+FIXME: Integrate this list into installation script and/or a better install guide

+If you run into issues using the vagrant install script to install on ubuntu, here are some things to try:

+**Issue:** Import error

+ImportError: libcpl-odbc.3.so: cannot open shared object file: No such file or directory

+**Solution:** your library path may be incorrect, export it

+export LD_LIBRARY_PATH=/usr/local/lib

+**Issue:** ODBC connection/driver error

+python cpl-rest.py

+The ODBC driver reported the following while running SQLDriverConnect:

+IM002:1:0:[unixODBC][Driver Manager]Data source name not found, and no default driver specified

+Traceback (most recent call last):

+File "cpl-rest.py", line 5, in <module>

+connection = CPL.cpl_connection()

+File "/usr/local/lib/python2.7/dist-packages/CPL.py", line 386, in __init__

+CPLDirect.cpl_error_string(ret))

+Exception: Could not create ODBC connection Database connection error``

+**Solution:** ensure /etc/odbc.ini contains the correct configuration.
+Specifically, the driver in the guide may not exist on your system.

+Call ``odbcinst -q -d`` to see list of drivers, and add one to odbc.ini (unicode is preferred if available)

+[CPL]

+Description     = PostgreSQL Core Provenance Library

+Driver          = PostgreSQL Unicode

+...

 Installing CPL on CentOS
 ^^^^^^^^^^^^^^^^^^^^^^^^